chbeu/chbeu.github.io/content/media/pressinformation.md

 cta_note:
   label: >-
     {{< spoiler id="bio_en" text="**Biography for Press in English 🇺🇸🇬🇧**" >}}
-    Christine Bauer is a Professor of Interactive Intelligent Systems at the Paris Lodron University Salzburg (PLUS) in Austria, and a Co-Lead of the focus area "InterMediation.
+    Christine Bauer is a Professor of Interactive Intelligent Systems at the University of Salzburg in Austria, and a Co-Lead of the focus area "InterMediation.
 Music---Effect---Analysis" at the inter-university institution Wissenschaft & Kunst.
 She is part of the Excellence in Digital Sciences and Interdisciplinary Technologies (EXDIGIT) initiative, funded by the State of Salzburg.
     <br><br>
     She researches intelligent technologies that adapt to human preferences and behavior.
 In this interdisciplinary research, she advances technologies, studies human needs, and explores the implications of human-technology interactions.
 She is particularly interested in developing fair technologies.
 Her research focuses on recommender systems in general, with a specific emphasis on the music and media domains.
         <br><br>